paritytech/polkadot/roadmap/implementers-guide/src/pvf-prechecking.md

 # PVF Pre-checking Overview

-> ⚠️ This discusses a mechanism that is currently not under-development.
+> ⚠️ This discusses a mechanism that is currently under-development.
 Follow the progress under [#3211].

 ## Motivation